-As of 31/12/2022, the Company recognized a financial asset related to interest rate risk hedging contracts with a total value of € 522 thousand, recognizing the corresponding profit from the valuation of the derivatives.
+As of 31/12/2023, the Company proceeded with the devaluation of the financial asset related to interest rate risk hedging contracts for a total of \leq 293 thousand, recognizing the corresponding loss.

 21. OTHER LONG-TERM RECEIVABLES

 The other long-term receivables of the Group and the Company are analyzed as follows: